axilmar/parserlib/readme.md

 TODO list in the current version:

- - complete the library documentation.
+ - review and improve the library documentation.